 Biking through Bang Plub Orchard (บางพลับ)

-So it’s been awhile since we’ve been on a pedal bike, but taking a leisurely ride through a shady tropical orchard was quite nice.
+It’s been awhile since we’ve been on a pedal bike (how about you?), so taking a leisurely ride through a shady tropical orchard was quite nice.
 Paved trails make it easy for even beginner bikers to enjoy time in nature.

 We biked through Bang Plub Orchard, home to trees bearing coconuts, mangos, mangosteens, jackfruits, lychees, bananas, pomelos, and yellow plums.